dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

 - Protects us to some extent from overfitting
 - Allows the data to help us shape our model
 - Still interpretable!
-- Can be used with OLS AND with Logistic Regression Models
+- Can be used with least squares AND with logistic regression models

 ---